-Note from Mommypotamus: Today’s guest post comes from Katie of Girl Meets Nourishment, whom I’ve invited to be a regular contributor this summer.
+Note from Mommypotamus: Today’s guest post comes from my friend Katie, whom I’ve invited to be a regular contributor this summer.
 Thank you, Katie!

 You know those “ice cream” bites you can get at the supermarket?